FateEvent/enter-the-matrix/README.md

 You need a pencil.
 Pencils are important.
 And yeah, a paper sheet.
 A lot of them, actually.
 And don't forget the course on linear algebra [_Essence of linear algebra_](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) delivered by 3Blue1Brown.

-Another useful resource to start is the module on [linear algebra](https://www.khanacademy.org/math/linear-algebra) of the Khan Academy.
+Another useful resource to start is the module on [linear algebra](https://www.khanacademy.org/math/linear-algebra) and the modules about [vectors](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:vectors) and [matrices](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:matrices) in the "Precalculus" section of the Khan Academy.

 #### Fused Multiply-Accumulate